-While medical device companies can get caught up with processes and regulations, especially concerning ISO 13485, medical device companies are still businesses.
+While medical device companies can get caught up with processes and regulations, they are still businesses.
 And since they are businesses, they will have customers who purchase their products or services.
 In fact, ISO 13485 has an entire clause (7.2) dedicated to customer-related processes to ensure this aspect is incorporated into a company’s QMS.

-More than most clauses of ISO 13485, customer-related processes will significantly vary based on the company’s nature and the product or service they produce.
-Document control and change control are consistent regardless of what the device is or the level of the business.
-However, the way a company will interact with its customers is entirely different if the company is supplying hospitals compared to a company that is a contract manufacturer of medical devices.
+Like many clauses of ISO 13485, customer-related processes will significantly vary based on the company’s nature and the product or service they produce.
+The way a company will interact with its customers is entirely different if it is supplying hospitals compared to a company that is a contract manufacturer of medical devices.

 Let’s break down ISO 13485 clause 7.2 customer-related processes to understand what is required by ISO 13485, and how it can vary based on the nature of the company.